 The proposed project was estimated to cost \$34.8 million.
-The Village approved a development agreement in July 2012 including financial assistance.
+The Village approved a development agreement in July 2012 including revised financial assistance.
 The Village agreed to grant a Cook County Class 8 property tax incentive for the property.
-The Village will reimburse the developer up to a maximum of \$3,776,000 in qualified TIF redevelopment costs.
-Additionally, the Village will reimburse up to \$2,000,000 in public improvements associated with, and serving, the development.
-Finally, the Village will share 50% of sales taxes generated by the new commercial establishments locating in the development for a period of ten years.
-The sales tax incentive was structured in relation to new businesses being added to the community and will be discounted for any businesses relocating to the development from other Tinley Park locations based on their prior sales tax activity.
+Under this agreement, the Village would reimburse the developer up to a maximum of \$3,776,000 in qualified TIF redevelopment costs.
+Additionally, the Village would reimburse up to \$2,000,000 in public improvements associated with, and serving, the development.
+Finally, the Village would share 50% of sales taxes generated by new commercial establishments locating in the development for a period of ten years.
+The sales tax incentive was structured in relation to new businesses being added to the community and would be discounted for any businesses that relocated to the development from other Tinley Park locations based on their prior sales tax activity.